JeffreyChix/edgetx-stubs/README.md

 ## What this repo is

 This repo is the output target of the [edgetx-lua-gen](https://github.com/JeffreyChix/edgetx-lua-gen) pipeline.
-Every time the generator runs, it commits updated stubs and a manifest here. **Do not edit files in this repo manually** — all content is generated and any manual changes will be overwritten on the next run.
+Every time the generator runs, it commits updated stubs and a manifest here. **Do not edit files in this repo manually** — all content is generated, and any manual changes will be overwritten on the next run.

 The [EdgeTX Dev Kit](https://github.com/JeffreyChix/edgetx-dev-kit) VS Code extension consumes this repo directly — fetching `manifest.json` on activation and downloading only the stubs that have changed.